 SOUTH CENTRAL MODERN LANGUAGE ASSOCIATION

-We invite you to join us in Tulsa, Oklahoma for our 74th annual conference.
+We invite you to join us in Memphis, Tennessee for our 80th annual conference.
 Be a part of this reinvigorated organization.

 Who should exhibit at the South Central MLA conference?

 Organizations interested in reaching college-level educators in language, literature, linguistics, and the humanities.
 Organizations such as: